-To replace or install the wireless WAN card, do the following:
+To replace the wireless WAN card, doing the following:

-- 1. Turn off the computer; then disconnect the ac power adapter and all cables from the computer.
-Wait three to five minutes to let the computer cool. - 2.
+- 1. Turn off the computer, then disconnect the ac power adapter and all cables from the computer.
+Wait for three to five minutes, till the inside of the computer cools. - 2.
 Close the computer display, and turn the computer over. - 3.
 Remove the battery.
-See "Replacing the battery" on page 71. - 4.
-Loosen the screws on the memory slot cover 1, then remove the cover 2.

-5. If a tool for removing connectors is included in the package with the new card, use it to disconnect the cables from the card.
+See "Replacing the battery" on page 69. - 4.
+Remove the keyboard.
+See "Replacing the keyboard" on page 78. - 5.
+Remove the palm rest.
+See "Replacing the palm rest" on page 81. - 6.
+If a tool for removing connectors is included in the package with the new card, use it to disconnect the cables from the card.
 If no such tool is included, disconnect the cables by picking up the connectors with your fingers and gently unplugging them.